Skip to main content

 Retroperitoneal lymph node dissection (RPLND)

 This is a complex and long operation.
 In most cases, a large incision (cut) is made down the middle of the abdomen to remove the lymph nodes.
 RPLND should be done by a surgeon who does this often.
-Experience counts.
+Experience is important.

 In some cases, the surgeon can remove lymph nodes through very small skin incisions in the abdomen by using a laparoscope and other long, thin surgical tools.
 A laparoscope is a narrow, lighted tube with a small camera on the end that lets doctors see inside the abdomen.
 The surgeon’s hands are not inside the patient’s body during this type of surgery.

-In laparoscopic surgery, after being put to sleep, you're turned onto your side.
+In laparoscopic surgery, after being put to sleep, you’re turned onto your side.
 Several small incisions are made on your abdomen.
 The laparoscope and surgical tools are put in through the incisions to remove the lymph nodes.
-The incisions are then closed and you're woken up.
+The incisions are then closed.

 Patients recover much more quickly from this operation than the standard open procedure and are walking soon after surgery.
 There’s usually less pain and patients are eating sooner.